Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Mechanisms of Local Differential Privacy

 where $z= \frac{\sqrtee - 1}{\sqrtee + 1}$.
 Compared to SR, this method has a variance of $\frac{v^2}{\sqrtee-1}+\frac{\sqrtee+3}{3(\sqrtee-1)^2}$~\cite{icde:WangXYZ19}.

-\mypara{Hybrid Mechanism} Both SR and PM incurs a variance that depend on the true value, but in the opposite direction.
+\mypara{Hybrid Mechanism} Both SR and PM incurs a variance that depends on the true value, but in the opposite direction.
 In particular, when $v=\pm 1$, the variance of SR is lowest, but the variance of PM is highest.
-The authors of~\cite{icde:WangXYZ19} thus propose a method called Hybrid Mechanism (HM for short) to achieve a good accuracy for any $v$.
+Wang et al.~\cite{icde:WangXYZ19} thus propose a method called Hybrid Mechanism (HM for short) to achieve good accuracy for any $v$.
 In particular, define $\alpha=1-e^{-\epsilon/2}$, when $\epsilon>0.61$, users use PM w/p $\alpha$ and SR w/p $1-\alpha$.
 When $\epsilon\le 0.61$, only SR will be called.
-It is proved in~\cite{icde:WangXYZ19} HM gives better accuracy than SR and PM.
-In particular, the worst case variance is
+It is proved by Wang et al.~\cite{icde:WangXYZ19} HM gives better accuracy than SR and PM.
+In particular, the worst-case variance is